cyb3rxp/awesome-soc/soc_basics.md

 * exposed (internet facing) services/apps and equipments (e.g.: appliances)

-# Difference between antivirus and EDR
+# What are the differences between antivirus and EDR?

 | Capability | Antivirus (part of EPP) | EDR |
 |---|---|---|